Afrasyabafzal/sequential-workflow/demos/svelte-app/README.md

 # Demo of Sequential Workflow Designer for Svelte

-This project contains a simple demo of using the `sequential-workflow-designer-svelte` package.
+This project contains a simple demo of using the `custom-react-flow-svelte` package.

 ## 🚀 How to Run Locally